 What Oil I use in My GL1800

-I’ve had my 2005 GL 1800 for about four years now (you can see more on my About page) and since having it, I’ve become more educated about what oil I should use.
+I’ve had my 2005 GL 1800 for about seven years now (you can see more on my About page) and since having it, I’ve become more educated about what oil I should use.

 With previous bikes that I owned (before a mechanic friend enlightened me) I never really payed much attention about using a synthetic oil vs petroleum oil.
 The only thing I really payed attention to was making dam sure there was oil in the motorcycle and what weight I was using.